thanos-io/thanos/docs/design.md

 ### Metric Sources

-A data source is a very generlized definition of a component that produces or collects metric data.
+A data source is a very generalized definition of a component that produces or collects metric data.
 Source advertise this data in the cluster to potential clients.
 Metric data can be retrieved via a well-known gRPC service.

 Thanos provides two components that act as data sources: the Prometheus sidecar and rule nodes.